OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-rest-dynamic-manifest.md

     }

 ### <a name="update-local-assetfilters"></a>Atualizar AssetFilters local
-tooupdate um filtro local, use Olá solicitações HTTP a seguir:
+Para atualizar um filtro local, use as seguintes solicitações HTTP:

 #### <a name="http-request"></a>Solicitação HTTP
 Cabeçalhos de solicitação: